openjusticeok/tofu-modules/modules/gcp/project-factory/README.md

     *   **Applier Role**: Allows the GitHub Actions workflow to impersonate the **applier** service account (which has `roles/owner` on the project).

 This enables GitHub Actions to securely authenticate to GCP without storing service account keys, with fine-grained control over permissions based on the Git branch.

-### Cloud Build Integration

-This module can connect a GitHub repository to Google Cloud Build using a pre-existing Cloud Build connection.
-This is useful for setting up CI/CD pipelines.

-When you provide a `github_repository`, the module creates a `google_cloudbuildv2_repository` resource.
-This resource links your GitHub repository to a Cloud Build connection, allowing you to create triggers that build your code.

-**Note:** This module does not create the Cloud Build connection itself.
-You must provide the parent connection string to a connection that you have already created.

 ### GitHub Actions Configuration